sixty-north/cosmic-ray/README.md

 cosmic-ray exec <session name>
 ```

-Unless there are error, this won't print anything.
+Unless there are errors, this won't print anything.

 ### View the results

-Once the execution is complete (i.e. all mutations have been performed and
+Once the execution is complete (i.e., all mutations have been performed and
-tested), you can see the results of you session with the `report` command:
+tested), you can see the results of your session with the `report` command:

 ```
 cosmic-ray report <session name>
 ```

 This will print out a bunch of information about the work that was performed,
-including stuff about what kinds of mutants were created, which were killed, and
+including what kinds of mutants were created, which were killed, and
 – chillingly – which survived.

 **[Further documentation is available at readthedocs](http://cosmic-ray.readthedocs.org/en/latest/).**